raulh82vlc/Movies-Finder/README.md

 PEG, year, ranking, votes, etc
 - A secret link is hidden after the *Author* field of every specific item (it launches a link)

-### Limitations
-- For some unexpected reason the material design library 23.2.1 is hidden the back arrow button, at the detail view.
-However, by clicking back button from your mobile you will achieve the same action.

 ### SDK support
 Support SDKs from **15** to **23**